Harmony-Exoskeleton/harmony_research_interface/README.md

   - `ROSBRIDGE_HOST`: rosbridge server hostname/IP (default: `127.0.0.1`). **On Harmony, this must be set to your development machine's IP address**
   - `ROSBRIDGE_PORT`: rosbridge server port (default: `9090`)

+### Joint Command Topics

+The application subscribes to the following topics for real-time joint control:

+- **Torque commands** (`/harmony/left/desired_torque`, `/harmony/right/desired_torque`):
+  - Message type: `std_msgs/Float64MultiArray`
+  - Requires: Arm must be in **torque mode** or **impedance mode** (use `/harmony/{left|right}/enable_torque_mode` or `/harmony/{left|right}/enable_impedance_mode` service)
+  - Format: Array of 7 double values (torque in Nm for each joint)
+  - Behavior: Updates torque values while preserving other fields.
+Commands are rejected if arm is not in torque or impedance mode.

+- **Stiffness commands** (`/harmony/left/desired_stiffness`, `/harmony/right/desired_stiffness`):
+  - Message type: `std_msgs/Float64MultiArray`
+  - Requires: Arm must be in **impedance mode** (use `/harmony/{left|right}/enable_impedance_mode` service)
+  - Format: Array of 7 double values (stiffness in Nm/rad for each joint)
+  - Behavior: Updates stiffness values while preserving torque and position.
+Commands are rejected if arm is not in impedance mode.

+- **Position commands** (`/harmony/left/desired_position`, `/harmony/right/desired_position`):
+  - Message type: `std_msgs/Float64MultiArray`
+  - Requires: Arm must be in **impedance mode** (use `/harmony/{left|right}/enable_impedance_mode` service)
+  - Format: Array of 7 double values (position in radians for each joint)
+  - Behavior: Updates position values while preserving torque and stiffness.
+Commands are rejected if arm is not in impedance mode.

+**Important Notes:**
+- Commands are only processed when the arm is in the correct control mode.
+Commands sent in the wrong mode are rejected.
+- In **impedance mode**: Torque, stiffness, and position fields are maintained and can be updated independently.
+When updating one field, the other fields are preserved.
+- In **torque mode**: Only torque commands are accepted.
+Stiffness and position commands are rejected.
+- Fields are reset upon mode change.
+- All topics use `Float64MultiArray` with exactly 7 values (one per joint)
+- Debug logging (PLOGI) shows which fields are being updated for troubleshooting

 ### Logging

 Logs are written to: `~/harmony_research/bin/log/harmony_ros_interface_log.csv`

+The application logs:
+- Info level (PLOGI): Joint override updates, mode changes, subscriber status
+- Debug level (PLOGD): Detailed preservation of values when updating single field types

 ### Build Output